 - 3. Mark the incision with a marking pen.
 Allow at least 15 mm between the implant and the incision. - The incision must be large enough to accommodate the cochlear implant.
 The flap may be inferiorly- or anteriorly-based but must allow the surgeon to secure the implant to the bone. - 4.
 The Implant Template can be used to mark the position of the electrode lead exit for the proposed bone excavation for the receiver/stimulator.
 Mark with a drop of methylene blue on the bone using a 21 gauge needle through the skin. - 5.
 Before incision, the incision line may be infiltrated with local anaesthetic and 1:100 000 or 1:200 000 adrenaline, or epinephrine, unless contraindicated.

 2. Opening the CI500 Series Sterile Silicone Implant Template

-One Sterile Silicone Implant Template is packaged with each implant.
-For warnings and more information see CI500 Series Sterile Silicone Implant Template on page 41.
+One CI500 Series Sterile Silicone Implant Template is packaged with each implant.
+For more information on use of the Template see CI500 Series Sterile Silicone Implant Template on page 41.